leocreatini/cel/README.md

 A JavaScript Component Micro-Framework

+## Demo
+Here's a playable Hello World demo on CodePen: http://codepen.io/leocreatini/pen/MbMeQo

 ## Why?
 This is a way to keep code organized and self-contained in an easy way.
-This helps keeps things clean and sets up your scripts so you can initialize it as soon as on page-load or never (if the page doesn't require it).
-None of your state, methods, or elements are exposed because it's wrapped inside a Revealing Module, only an `init()` is publically available.
+It helps keeps things clean and sets up your scripts so you can run it on page-load or never (if the page doesn't require it).
+None of your state, methods, or elements are exposed because it's wrapped inside a Revealing Module, only an `init()` is publicly available.

 ## How To Use